cgaud21/Student-Exam-Performance/README.md

 # Student-Exam-Performance
-analysis of student standardized testing
+analysis of student standardized testing scores

 The data used in this analysis comes from http://roycekimmons.com/tools/generated_data/exams.
 This is a fictional dataset that was created for the use of data science training.